matm/jQuery-File-Upload-Wiki/Google-App-Engine-Java.md

 </div>

 <script id="template-upload" type="text/x-jquery-tmpl">
-...<!-- report all the templates from the above link here -->...
+...<!-- report all the templates from the jQuery Upload Sample code (link above) -->...
 </script>
 ```